 - Explore Arbor Day Tree Adventure in Nebraska City.
 We pretty much do this every year to see the trees change.
 We head to the Arbor Day Farms Tree Adventure first for a hike and then order the apple pie a la mode at the restaurant on the property.

 - Have a bonfire.
-Get a group together to do the hayrack ride and bonfire at Shady Lane in Council Bluffs, Iowa.
+Get a group together to do the hayrack ride and bonfire.
+Vala’s is a good spot for that.
 Having s’mores on the menu is a must.

 - Attend a fall festival.
 Recommended ones include the Applejack Festival in Nebraska City and Applefest in Woodbine, Iowa.